People standing on platform with scope

 Audubon Alaska focuses on the protection of public lands and waters, and relies on the best available science, Indigenous knowledge, and community perspectives to identify regional priorities and needs.
 We also actively engage in bird festivals and co-create birding trails to advance sustainable economic development, educational opportunities, and community.

-In addition to the Alaska Program, five Audubon Chapters foster opportunities for members and the general public to enjoy and protect birds and wild Alaska.
-These Chapters are the Anchorage Audubon Society, Arctic Audubon Society in Fairbanks, Juneau Audubon Society, Kodiak Audubon Society, and Prince William Sound Audubon in Cordova.
+In addition to the Alaska Program, five Audubon chapters foster opportunities for members and the general public to enjoy and protect birds and wild Alaska.
+These chapters are the Anchorage Audubon Society, Arctic Audubon Society in Fairbanks, Juneau Audubon Society, Kodiak Audubon Society, and Prince William Sound Audubon Society in Cordova.

 How We're Making a Difference